GioFic95/UAV-object-detection/afc/make_dataset/labeling/readme.md

    ![Python installer](https://www.pytorials.com/wp-content/uploads/2017/12/python3.6_installation_2.png) \
    **in the installer, make sure "Add Python 3.x to PATH" option is checked;**
-2. open your prompt/cmd (on Windows) or terminal/bash (on macOS or Linux) and go to your working directory (let's call it `w_dir`), where there are the script `gui.py`, the file `requirements.txt` and the folder with the input images (let's call it `in_imgs`):
+2. open your prompt/cmd (on Windows) or terminal/bash (on macOS or Linux) and go to your working directory, where there are the script `gui.py`, the file `requirements.txt` and the folder with the input images (let's call it `in_imgs`), let `w_dir` be its path:
    ```
    cd w_dir
    ```
-2. install pip and virtualenv:
+   if the path contains any space, it has to be enclosed in quotes;
+3. install pip:
    ```
    python3 -m pip install --user --upgrade pip   # or
    python -m pip install --user --upgrade pip

-   python3 -m pip install --user virtualenv      # or
-   python -m pip install --user virtualenv
    ```
-3. create a virtual environment called `labeling`:
+4. create a virtual environment called `labeling`:
    ```
    python3 -m venv labeling   # or
    python -m venv labeling